meetric1/gmod-infinite-map/README.md

 ### Overview
 This is a garrys mod addon that adds a map to the game called gm_infinite, as the title suggests this map visually appears infinite
 This is partially inspired by gm_infiniteflatgrass (from the Gravity Hull addon), but the map was very buggy and mostly impractical for use, especially when it comes to planes and ACF cars.
-Since the original creator of Gravity Hull is (presumably) dead, I am attempting to recreate it (Only the infinite map aspect).
+Since the original creator of Gravity Hull is (presumably) dead, I am attempting to recreate it (Only the infinite map).

-### This mod attempts (or is planning) to recreate gm_infiniteflatgrass with more features including:
+### This mod attempts to recreate gm_infiniteflatgrass with more features including:
 * Generally less buggy
 * Generally better addon support
 * Ability to see over 2 billion hammer units in real time